minjintiger/HomeLab/lab2/README.md

-# HomeLab 2 — Suricata IDS Detection (Nmap, eve.json, Custom Rules)
+# HomeLab 2 — Suricata IDS Detection (Nmap, eve.json, Custom ICMP Rule)

 This lab demonstrates intrusion detection using Suricata IDS.
-I performed Nmap scans from Kali, analyzed alerts in eve.json, and created a custom Suricata rule to detect ICMP traffic.
-This lab builds directly on Lab 1 by showing how real scan traffic appears inside an IDS.
+I performed Nmap scans from Kali, analyzed alerts in eve.json, verified Suricata’s rule processing, and created a custom ICMP rule.
+This lab builds on Lab 1 network reconnaissance by showing how scan traffic appears through an IDS.

 ---